Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-Here we will call this method ``FML'', which means ``Frequency of Maximum Likelihood''.
+Here we call this method ``FML'', which means ``Frequency of Maximum Likelihood''.

 The typical confidence belt for FML is shown in Fig. \ref{FMLConfBelt}.
-This figure depicts the case of 5 channels with precisely known expected signal and background.
+This figure depicts the case of 5 channels with standard parameters for 10\% one-sided confidence level with known expected signal and background.
 The notation $\hat{s}$ means the value of $s$ that maximizes $P(\vec{n} | s)$, which is here equal to $P(\vec{n}| t_a \vec{a} s + t_b \vec{b}) = \prod_{i=1}^{k} \mathrm{Poisson}(n_i, t_a a_i s + t_b b_i)$.
-It is assumed that $\hat{s}$ is chosen from non-negative values $[0, \infty[$.
-For each assumed or possible $s$ we can simulate a set of pseudo-experiments and obtain the distribution of $\hat{s}$, which is shown in this figure by the boxes with variable size.
-Each horizontal raw of boxes depicts a histogram for a certain $s$.
-Technically, one can do this for each possible value of $s$ with some fine-grained mesh or one can prefer some more selective trials in order to reduce computer time expense.
+It is assumed that $\hat{s}$ is searched for in the non-negative interval $[0, \infty[$.
+For each assumed or possible $s$ we can simulate a set of pseudo-experiments and obtain the distribution of $\hat{s}$.
+These distributions are shown in this figure by the horizontal rows of boxes with variable size.

 After choosing a specific value of $s$ for the current trial one generates a set of pseudo-experiments with it.
 This process will be called subgeneration, in order to distinguish it from the generation of ``real'' experiments.
-In this work the latter are simulated by the method of Monte Carlo too, but this is done in the separated main program with the true parameters.
-In order to test the coverage the main program performs {\it generation} of ``real'' experiments with the {\it true} parameters.
-In order to determine the confidence interval for each ``real'' (generated) experiment by a frequentist method, the analysis program performs {\it subgeneration} of experiments for each {\it tested} $s$ with either known or {\it assumed} nuisance parameters, if they are unknown.
-In this section they are assumed to be known.
-For each ``subgenerated'' experiment the analysis program has to obtain $\hat{s}$ and fill it in the histogram.
+In this work the latter are simulated by the Monte Carlo method too, but this is done in the separate main program with the {\it true} parameters (which is not the case for subgeneration, see Section \ref{Parameters_sect}).

-The probability density distribution of obtaining $\hat{s}$ at given $s$ in the subgenerated experiment is denoted by $p( \hat{s}_{\gamma} | s )$.
+The probability density distribution of $\hat{s}$ at given $s$ in the ``subgenerated'' experiment is denoted by $p( \hat{s}_{\gamma} | s )$.
 The index $\gamma$ is included in order to indicate that the result is obtained by subgeneration.
 The integrals

 and

 allow us to plot the boundaries of the confidence region, which are depicted in Fig. \ref{FMLConfBelt} by thick inclined solid trajectories $[\mathrm{U}_0, \mathrm{U}_4]$ and $[\mathrm{L}_0, \mathrm{L}_4]$.